stryker2k2/bls-ctf/README.md

 1. Profit!

 ## Where is the flag?
-The local file will give you instruction on what to do next... if you successfully exploit it.\
+The local file will give you instruction on what to do next after you successfully exploit it.
+And, yes, the next step contains the actual winning key which involves accessing the exact same dnd.exe file (matching SHA256 hash) on a remote server that has the same vulnerability and the same address space layout.

 When you are ready to move to the next step, contact me via Microsoft Teams or @stryker2k2 on Twitter.

 ## End Goal